22 Free Road Trip Games for Couples

 7. Would I Lie To You

-The rules are simple: take turns asking a question and the other person needs to determine if that question is truth or a lie.
+The rules are simple: take turns asking a question, and the other person needs to determine if that question is true or a lie.

-The person not asking the question is allowed to ask questions before determining if the question is a truth or a lie.
+The person not asking the question is allowed to ask questions before determining whether the question is true or false.

 If you’re right, you get a point; if you’re wrong, your partner gets a point.